slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 A thought that was shared to me by Tony Deigh (CTO of Jobcase) that stuck in my mind: "Code is read more than it is executed".

-It meant that optimizing for execution is important but it is key to remember that code is read by other humans (mostly) and need to remain human-readable.
+It means that optimizing for execution is important but it is key to remember that code is read by other humans (mostly) and need to remain human-readable.

 ## Breaking it down